TUM School of Social Sciences and Technology: Institute for Ethics in Artificial Intelligence

 The Institute for Ethics in Artificial Intelligence (IEAI) is a lab of the TUM School of Social Sciences and Technology.

 It was established in 2019 to investigate the ethics of artificial intelligence.
 Christoph Lütge serves as the founding director.

 Controversies

-Facebook is funding the institute with a total of €7.5 million over five years.
-This has been met with significant criticism.
-The contractual agreement between the university and the US company was kept secret, though the "Facebook Unrestricted Gift Letter" became public.
-For the grant, the company reserves the right to stop paying out further funding at any time after its payment of an initial margin of $1.5 million, without giving reasons.
-This was interpreted by politicians and the media as a threat to refrain from publishing unfavorable research results.
-The agreement also explicitly states that the institute must be led by founding director Christoph Lütge.
-Lütge holds an endowed chair in business ethics at TUM, endowed by former Siemens executive Peter Löscher.
-Should the university wish to appoint another institute director, it would require the prior written approval of Facebook.
+Facebook has committed to funding the institute with a total of €7.5 million over a five-year period, which has attracted substantial criticism.
+Although the contractual agreement between the university and the American company remained confidential, the "Facebook Unrestricted Gift Letter" was made public.
+As per the grant terms, Facebook retains the right to discontinue further funding at any time after its initial payment of $1.5 million without providing any justification.
+Politicians and the media perceived this as an attempt to suppress unfavorable research findings.
+The agreement also explicitly mandates that the institute must be headed by founding director Christoph Lütge, who holds an endowed chair in business ethics at TUM, endowed by former Siemens executive Peter Löscher.
+Should the university desire to appoint a different institute director, Facebook's prior written approval would be necessary.